18F/joining-18f/pages/who-we-are-hiring.md

 ---
 We're looking for candidates who are passionate about our mission, with top-notch software development, design, content, and operations skills to match.
 Below you will find a list of our current job openings.

-## Do I have to be a citizen to work at 18F?
+## Who is eligible to work at 18F?

-If you can legally work in the U.S. then you are eligible to work for 18F.
-You do not have to be a U.S. citizen, but our agency is unable to sponsor visas, so you must already be able to work in the U.S.
+U.S. citizens, non-citizens who are nationals of the U.S., or people who have been admitted to the U.S. for permanent residence and hold a valid green card.

 ## Where are we hiring?